eduvpn/documentation/API.md

 The `base_uri` field can be used to perform the API Discovery of the instances themselves, see below.

-The `public_key` field is used by the VPN services for `distributed` Authorization, this can be ignored by API clients.
+The `public_key` field is used by the VPN instances themselves for `distributed` Authorization, this can be ignored by API clients.

 ## Validation